easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Template wrappers prefixed for details, property meta, icons, address, content.
 * Tweak: Languages moved for better compatibility with translation plugins.
 * Fix: Conditional tags when lo listing types are activated.
-* Fix: Improved onclick links in floorpan, external, web links to conform with new JS class.
+* Fix: Improved onclick links in external, web links to conform with new JS class.

 * New: No image icon for listing attachments.
 * New: Display lease price if nothing selected.
 * New: Added epl_get_property_price_lease_display filter to control lease price display.
-* New: License checker for updates to improve plugin page performance and reduce the update checker frequency.
+* New: License checker for updates set to daily and constant added to improve plugin page performance and reduce the update checker frequency.
 * New: Load custom stylesheet from active_theme/easypropertylistings/style.css
 * New: Added Pet Friendly options.
 * Tweak: Listing search widget status label.